Save your application regularly. This will update pre-populated fields later in the application and protect all the information previously entered.

-How many times per year can I apply for program support?
+How many times per year can I receive funding for program support?

-Organizations may only apply for support for a single program once annually.
+Organizations may only receive support for a single program once annually.
 Organizations may, however, apply for support for a different program within the same year, and receive funding for both programs within the same year.

 Can my organization apply for support for equipment and/or technology?

 Yes.
 Requests for equipment and/or technology can be supported if it is part of a program or the general operations of an organization.